Sara Kestelman

-Sara Kestelman (born 12 May 1944) is an English actress, who is known for her role as Lady Frances Brandon, Lady Jane Grey's mother, in the 1986 film Lady Jane, as well as for providing the voice of Kreia in Star Wars Knights of the Old Republic II: The Sith Lords.
+Sara Kestelman (born 12 May 1944) is an English actress, who is known for her roles as Lady Frances Brandon in the 1986 film Lady Jane, Fräulein Schneider in the 1993 London revival of the musical Cabaret (for which she won an Olivier award), as well as for providing the voice of Kreia in Star Wars Knights of the Old Republic II: The Sith Lords (2004).

 Life and career

-Kestelman was born in London, the daughter of Dorothy Mary (née Creagh), a dress designer, and Morris Kestelman, an artist.
+Sara Kestelman was born on 12 May 1944 in London, the daughter of Dorothy Mary (née Creagh), a dress designer, and Morris Kestelman, an artist.
 Her father was Jewish, from a family from Russia.

-During the 1970s Ms. Kestelman appeared in Granada Television's daytime drama seris Crown Court, in which she played the part of Barrister Ann Merritt Q.C.
+During the 1970s Ms. Kestelman appeared in Granada Television's daytime drama series Crown Court, in which she played the part of Barrister Ann Merritt Q.C.

-In 1994, she won a Laurence Olivier Theatre Award for her performance as Fraulein Schneider in Cabaret in the London revival of the show.
+In 1994, she won a Laurence Olivier Theatre Award for "Best Performance in a Supporting Role in a Musical" for her performance as Fräulein Schneider in Cabaret in the London revival of the show.
 She has performed with the Royal National Theatre and the Royal Shakespeare Company.
 Kestelman joined the latter in 1968 but left in 1973 when she had her first film role in Zardoz.
 In 1982, she played Lady Macbeth.

 Kestelman wrote a book of poetry, A Two Hander, with Susan Penhaligon.
 It was published by The Do-Not Press in 1996.

 She voiced the character Kreia in the video game Star Wars: Knights of the Old Republic II: The Sith Lords.